alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ARCarMovement](https://github.com/antonyraphel/ARCarMovement) - This is navigation example on google map.
 Here Marker move as vehicles moves with turns as uber does in their app.
 Using old and new coordinates animating bearing value the markers are moving.
 * [asmaplauncher](https://www.cocoacontrols.com/controls/asmaplauncher) - ASMapLauncher is a library for iOS written in Swift that helps navigation with various mapping applications.
 * [DistancePicker](https://github.com/qmathe/DistancePicker) - Custom UIKit control to select a distance with a pan gesture, written in Swift.
-* [DynamicBubble](https://github.com/vladaverin24/DynamicBubble) - Interactive Speech Balloon/Bubble view with rich customization UI for app user..
+* [DynamicBubble](https://github.com/vladaverin24/DynamicBubble) - Interactive Speech Balloon/Bubble view with rich customization UI for app user.
+* [FlyoverKit](https://github.com/SvenTiigi/FlyoverKit) - 360° flyover on an MKMapView.
 * [GooglePlacesClone](https://github.com/VishalNandoriya/GooglePlacesClone) - This repository aims for a tutorial on how to use the Google Places API in conjunction with Google Maps iOS SDK.
 * [GpxLocationManager](https://github.com/vermont42/GpxLocationManager) - GpxLocationManager is a replacement for CLLocationManager that allows the developer to use GPS data from GPX files or CLLocation arrays for testing.
 * [JDSwiftHeatMap](https://github.com/jamesdouble/JDSwiftHeatMap) - JDSwiftMap is an IOS Native MapKit Library.
 You can easily make a highly customized HeatMap.